wolffsiemssen/json_risk/docs/fields.md

 ------------------------------------------------------------------------------
 ## currency `String`
 ### Context
-Only relevant in the context of vector pricing.
+Determines the main currency of an instrument, that is, the currency in which present value of an instrument is expressed.
+For leg instruments, if a leg has a currency that is different from the instruments main currency, it is converted into the main currency.
+If the parameters object defines a main currency that is different from the instrument main currency, another conversion is done.
+Conversions require that a conversion rate can be found in the parameters object.
 ### Domain
-Any string representing any currency the conversion rate was previously registered in the parameters object for vector pricing.
+Any string representing any currency the conversion rate was previously registered in the parameters object.

 ------------------------------------------------------------------------------
 ## dcc
 ### Domain
-JSON Risk recognizes `Act/360`, `Act/365`, `30/360` and `Act/Act`.
-For convenience, JSON Risk ignores case and accepts the string `a` instead of `act`.
-The conventions `a/360`and `a/365` have the usual meaning, `a/a` refers to the Act/Act (ICMA) day count convention and `30/360` refers to the 30/360 European convention.
+JSON Risk supports the day count conventions

+ - act/act according to the ISDA 2006 rules in section 4.16 (b), also recognized by JSON Risk as actual/actual or a/a
+ - act/365 according to the ISDA 2006 rules in section 4.16 (d), also recognized by JSON Risk as actual/365, a/365, actual/365 (fixed) or act/365 (fixed)
+ - act/360 according to the ISDA 2006 rules in section 4.16 (e), also recognized by JSON Risk as actual/360, a/360, or french
+ - 30u/360 according to the ISDA 2006 rules in section 4.16 (f), also recognized by JSON Risk as 30/360, bond basis, or bond
+ - 30e/360 according to the ISDA 2006 rules in section 4.16 (g), also recognized by JSON Risk as eurobond basis or eurobond
+ - 30g/360 according to the ISDA 2006 rules in section 4.16 (h), also recognized by JSON Risk as 30e/360 (ISDA) or 30/360 German

+For convenience, JSON Risk ignores case.
 ### Instruments
-Relevant for most cash flow generating instruments, i.e., `bond`, `floater`, `swap`, `swaption`, `callable_bond`
+Relevant for most cash flow generating instruments, i.e., `bond`, `floater`, `swap`, `swaption`, `callable_bond`, `cds`
 ### Meaning
 Determines how interest amounts are calculated for each accrual period generated within schedule generation.

 ------------------------------------------------------------------------------
 ## disc\_curve `String`
-### Context
-Only relevant in the context of vector pricing.
 ### Domain
 Any string representing any curve previously registered in the parameters object for vector pricing.
 ### Meaning